Provides a way to write effectful code using generator functions, simplifying

 Details

-The die function is used to signal a defect, which represents a critical
+This function is used to signal a defect, which represents a critical and

-and unexpected error in the code.
-When invoked, it produces an effect that
+unexpected error in the code.
+When invoked, it produces an effect that does

 The error channel of the resulting effect is of type never, indicating that